13 Can’t Miss Rides & Attractions at Universal Studios Orlando

 *Make a reservation for lunch at Mythos, located inside Islands of Adventure, and frequently rated the best theme park restaurant.
 The unique cave setting, great food, and cool views of the park make it a meal you won’t forget!

 *Stay at an on-site hotel for the convenience.
 It’s much more expensive, however, the benefits outweigh the extra costs: early admission to Harry Potter, free and quick transportation to the parks, the ability to have your shop purchases sent to the hotel, extra amenities, pools, on-site restaurants, etc. all make it worthwhile.
 Cabana Bay is an excellent budget friendly choice with many great amenities including a great pool with a lazy river!

 *Save CityWalk restaurants until nighttime.
 Don’t waste your day at the park walking all the way over to CityWalk as this could easily eat up hours of your precious time.
-Plan for a meal later at night and stick to a convenient theme park restaurant during the day.
+Plan for a meal later at night and stick to a convenient theme park restaurant/counter service stand during the day.
 Or better yet, bring your own lunch and splurge on dinner later.

 *Don’t plan your vacation around busy holiday weeks.

 *Avoid mid summer visits.
 It’s just way too hot and humid to enjoy the day.
 Even the spring season is pretty unbearable!